The CSC Spring School in Computational Chemistry is back!

+The School is fully booked and we have 10 people on the waiting list.
 The school has a participation fee of 120 EUR (+ VAT).
 It covers the lectures, coffees, lunches, poster session snacks, and the sauna + dinner.
 A small fee is necessary to cover a part of the costs and to reduce no-show as only limited seats are available.

 Please briefly describe your background, skills, and expectations upon course application.
 The information will help us fine tune the level of presentations.
 The registration dead line is at 26th of March, but if there are places free beyond that date, they will be allocated in order of registration.
 A waiting list will be used, if needed, in case of cancellations.
 Please bring a poster to help communicate your work and interests.
 While CSC cannot guarantee credits, as the decision is finally up to your own institute, we'll supply a certificate which recommends granting 1 ECTS credit for the participants.

 - Dr. Hector Martinez-Seara, Czech Academy of Sciences, Czech Republic